davideceolin/FAReviews/README.md

 - `-bs`: Batch size used in compute scores.
 Default = 20.
 - `-trt`: Minimum textrank score threshold for the tokens to be used.
 Tokens with a textrank score below the threshold are not used.
 The threshold is used in compute scores, and the resulting output is passed to the scripts that follow.
 Default = 0.0.
 - `-sn`: Name of the output folder (within the current folder) where you want to save the output.
 If it does not yet exist, it will be created.
 Default is *Output*.
+- `-si`: True/False If true, also save the output of compute scores and run_graph.
+If false, only the output of graph_creation_3 is saved.
+Default is False.
+- `-sf`: True/False.
+Option to save the constructed graphs to png per product.
+Default is False.

 Run the script for example as follows, after you have started the prolog server:
 ```
 python3 FAReviews.py -f Data/mydata.csv -nc 4 -cs 50 -bs 40 -trt 0.10 -sn MyOutputFolder
 ```

-The script will output all files described in run method 1, and will print which part it is currently working on and how long the finished parts have taken to complete. **Note that if you use the textrank threshold, tokens with a textrank score below the threshold are not used and therefore not saved in any of the output files.**
+The script will output the final results of graph_creation_3 (and intermediate results/graphs if respective arguments are set), and will print which part it is currently working on and how long the finished parts have taken to complete. **Note that if you use the textrank threshold, tokens with a textrank score below the threshold are not used and therefore not saved in any of the output files.**